auto200/piwik-pro-tracking-helper/README.md

 - events order - newest/oldest first
 - support for viewing direct method calls on tracker object
 - formatting and syntax highlighting for functions - pushed to queue and to methods like `setCustomRequestProcessing`
-- notification about new version updates of the extension <!-- https://api.github.com/repos/auto200/piwik-pro-jstc-debugger/releases/latest -->
 - playwright tests
 - refactor components
 - setup eslint